 Practice Identification: One of the best ways to improve your understanding of concrete and abstract nouns is to practice identifying them in different contexts.
 Read a variety of texts, such as news articles, novels, and academic papers, and try to identify the nouns as concrete or abstract.
 Ask yourself: Can I perceive this with my senses?
 Does it represent an idea or feeling?

-For example, in the sentence "The sun shone brightly on the beach," both "sun" and "beach" are concrete nouns.
+Here's one way to look at it: in the sentence "The sun shone brightly on the beach," both "sun" and "beach" are concrete nouns.
 In contrast, in the sentence "Her courage inspired the nation," both "courage" and "nation" are abstract nouns.
 By actively engaging with texts and identifying nouns, you will gradually develop a better sense of which nouns are concrete and which are abstract.

 -